 Containers of consciousness

-Any container with a sufficiently integrated network of information patterns and some optimal complexity, particularly complex dynamic systems with biological or artificial brains, could host a 'consciousness node'.
+Any container with a sufficiently integrated network of information patterns and some optimal complexity, particularly complex dynamic systems with biological or artificial brains, could host a "node" of consciousness.

-This type of identified consciousness unit would always be endowed with free will within the constraints of the applicable set of rules ("physical laws"), influenced by the dynamics of the larger consciousness system.
+This type of identified consciousness unit would always be endowed with free will within the constraints of the applicable set of rules ("laws of physics"), influenced by the dynamics of the larger consciousness system.

 Isn't it too naïve to assume that Universal Consciousness produces phenomenality only in the form of "bio" logical avatars?

 Even today, we are all contributing to Syntellect's global digital archives.
 Every time we upload a photo or make a call, we leave a fingerprint in cyberspace.

 We are, in fact, in an ocean of consciousness, and basically we have always been part of this mind-space network, of a techno-cultural "hive mind", each of us being a product of our social "virtual reality".

 The most likely non-invasive way to transfer human consciousness in the near future, with early stages in the 2030s, could be the convergence of optogenetics, nanotechnologies, neuroengineering and immersive computing.
 In summary, technologies and neurotechnologies that allow us to connect our systems directly in the cloud.

 After a gradual migration of the mind to a Cloud we will eventually all transform into immortal digital minds "independent of the substrate", living in a cyber-paradise designed by us.

 At the end of that process, we wouldn't even need a physical body anymore.
 We could become 100% digital: from an evolutionary point of view, our biological brains are a bridge to postbiological artificial superbrains.
 Hence, humans must first go through a brief phase of cyborgism, before entering the next phase of evolutionary development.